Reminiscing recently on my wife Mary’s experiences running our first company, Datascan (aka Text Sciences Corporation) in southern California.

 A few years earlier, I had written an instructional computer program for CP/M computers (the first generation of practical personal computers).
 The program displayed instructions on the top half of the screen, and provided an interactive demo on the bottom half.
 Across the middle was a line of text that read either “Please wait…” or “Ready: Press any key to continue.”

 To our dismay, early adopters of this program called customer service to determine which, of all the keys on their terminal keyboard, was the “Any Key.”
 I quickly changed the message to “Press the Spacebar to continue.”
-We also received calls from people who flatly refused to believe they could press any key without risking the destruction of their computer.
+We also received calls from people who flatly refused to believe they could press any key without risking the destruction of their computer or some other unimaginable disaster.
 They needed to be given a method for selecting which key might be safe to press if no specific key was specified.

 We’ve come a long way by now, of course.
 But I’ll take a closer look at that notion in another posting.